edublancas/edublancas.github.io/index.md

 In 2016, I moved back home to do the Applied Statistics program at UNAM-IIMAS and served as *Lead Backend Engineer* at [Krieger](https://krieger.mx/).

 I'm now based in New York, NY.
 Currently pursuing a M.S in Data Science at Columbia University and working as Research Assistant in [Professor Liam Paninki's Lab](http://grossmancenter.columbia.edu/) in the Neuroscience and Statistics department.
-Interested in Interpretable Machine Learning, AutoML, Deep Learning and Computational Neuroscience.
+I'm interested in Interpretable Machine Learning, AutoML, Deep Learning and Computational Neuroscience.

 ## Get in touch